Printable Chinese Writing Worksheets

 Build fine motor skills and confidence

 First and foremost, fine motor skills are the prerequisite to writing.
-To strength pencil grasp, pre-writing activities like picking up small objects and collecting treasures at the park or beach are more valuable than they might seem.
+To strengthen pencil grasp, everyday activities like picking up small objects and collecting treasures at the park prepare children for future writing.

 Giving kids room to scribble and doodle without worrying about being “correct” also prepares their confidence with using paper.